-Now that you’re acquainted with the Craft.io data model and how to reflect your work within Craft.io, let’s dive into some of the four main areas of the platform: Strategy, Define, Plan, and Discover.
+Now that you’re acquainted with the Craft.io data model and how to reflect your work within Craft.io, let’s dive into the main areas of the platform:

 Capacity Planning: Use the powerful capacity planning view to effectively allocate resources and easily adapt to capacity changes as products evolve.
 With multi-dimensional capacity planning, Craft.io allows you to drill down into specific parts of your business to get a deeper understanding of capacity availability.
 This means you can outline capacity parameters across various dimensions of your team, e.g., front-end development teams, back-end development teams, and various squads.

 See this guide to explore further how capacity planning works in Craft.io.

 A selection of views that will help you craft your strategic plan.
 The roadmap has three default views: Swimlanes Roadmap, Timeline Roadmap, and Strategic Roadmap.

 Read these articles for more information on the Roadmap views and advanced capabilities.